-Work is on-going in developing an Apprenticeship Scheme.
+2011/12 saw the introduction of an Apprenticeship Scheme.
 The Town Council has benefitted from many of its staff learning their roles through similar schemes in the 1970's and 1980's.
 The Town Council is keen to develop opportunities for young people to learn from the experiences of others and become the grounds maintenance team of tomorrow.
+Two apprentices have been assigned to the grounds maintenance team on a 2 year placement.